LlewBach/cydymiaith/README.md

 - If the entered username or password do not correspond to a user in the database, a flash message will display to the user.
 - Entering a username and password that successfully correspond to a user's details in the database will log the user in to that profile.
 - A flash message will inform the user that login was successful.
+- If the user has forgotten their password, they are able to reset it via email confirmation.

 ##### Log Out